manushadilan/Guild-Girl/README.md

 ![Image of intro](https://github.com/manushadilan/Guild-Girl/blob/master/Banner.JPG)

-* Guild Girl is a simple tool that will tell you your Microsoft Windows system infromation in cute voice.
+* Guild Girl is a simple tool that will tell you your Microsoft Windows system information  in cute voice.

 * Also provide a text file on system informations.